xilinchen/apero_website/content/about/main/index.md

 show_intro: true
 intro: |

   Hi, I am Xilin.
-It's pronounced as She-Lin(She -first tone, Lin -3rd tone for these who know).
-My Chinese name writes as 陈熙琳.
-I am currently working as a senior statistician at the [Center for Surgical Training and Research](https://medicine.umich.edu/dept/surgery/news/archive/201903/center-surgical-training-research) at the University of Michigan.
+It's pronounced as She-Lin.
+For these who know Pinyin, she is first tone and Lin is 2nd tone :）.
+I am a senior statistician at the Center for Surgical Training and Research at the [University of Michigan](https://umich.edu/).
 In my current position, I work with a group of smart people to help improve surgical education in the US and around the world!

-  I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. many years ago for my master's degree.
-My career has been majorly focus on healthcare related research including substance abuse, trauma transportation and surgical education.
+  I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. for my master's degree.
+I have been staying in the U.S. since then.
+My career has been majorly focus on data  analysis in  healthcare related research area including substance abuse, trauma transportation and surgical education.
 I enjoy working in a diverse team to solve challenging problems.

-  In my free time, I like going for walks, gardening, cooking, and trying new restaurants!
+  In my free time, I like going for walks, gardening, cooking, traveling and trying new restaurants!

 # show_outro: true
 # outro: |